arrow_back

 • For Private IP use an automatically allocated IP range.

-• Select a standard machine type with 2 vCPU and 16GB of memory.
+• Select a dedicated core machine shapes with 2 vCPU and 8GB of memory.

 1. For the Connectivity Method, you must use VPC peering with the default VPC network.